zcarson1114/examples/README.md

 ```
 pu[1-3].cs.ohio.edu are the preferred remote servers. odd[?].cs.ohio.edu are the workstations in the 3rd floor lab.

+You also have an option to use software like [PuTTY](https://www.putty.org/).
+To connect click on session on the left side bar, and enter pu[1-3].cs.ohio.edu for "Host Name".
+Make sure that "Connection Type" is SSH.
+Then you can click open, PuTTY will prompt you for a username and password.

-### For Mac
+### MacOS

-Follow the same step for Windows, but use "Terminal" app instead.
+Follow the same steps for Windows, but use "Terminal" app instead.

 ### Connect via vscode